Skip to main content

 She focuses on translating complex models into outcomes teams can audit, explain, and improve.

 Regulation is pushing AI out of the “black box” era.
-This involves practical solutions like explainable workflows, proportionate oversight, and an evidence trail that stands up under challenge.
+The practical response is explainable workflows, proportionate oversight, and an evidence trail that stands up under challenge.

-You can watch this video on YouTube or listen to the interview on Spotify.
+You can watch this video on YouTube or listen to the interview on Spotify, or listen on Apple Podcasts.

 Why Regulated AI Has Become a Board-Level Topic